-You know the sticky, crimson red pork hanging from hooks in the window of Chinese barbecue shops?
-You will be shocked how easy is it to make at home.
-And I bet you already have most (if not all) the ingredients for the glaze!
+For all those times you’ve gazed longingly at the sticky, crimson red Char Siu hanging from hooks in the window of Chinese barbecue meat shops…… Chinese Barbecue Pork is finger licking’ good and you will be shocked how easy is it to make it at home!

 The real deal Chinese barbecue pork is cooked over charcoals, with the meat hanging on hooks.
 But for us ordinary folks, you can still make Chinese barbecue pork at home that tastes just like store bought, it just has less smokey flavour.